learn-co-curriculum/objc-simple-math/README.md

   * `NSLog(@"f: %f", f);`
   * Run the program with `⌘` `R` to see that `f: 0.000000` prints to the console.

-3. Redefine `f` to equal the the quotient of dividing `17` by `29`.
-Copy and paste your `NSLog()` after the redefinition to print the new value to the console:
+3. Reassign `f` to equal the the quotient of dividing `17` by `29`.
+Copy and paste your `NSLog()` after the reassignment to print the new value to the console:
   * `f = 17 / 29;`
   * Run the program with `⌘` `R` to see that `f: 0.000000` still prints to the console.
 The division operator is returning an integer value as the result of the operation.

-4. Redefine `f` with same equation but write at least one of the values as float by using a decimal point and zero:
+4. Reassign `f` with same equation but write at least one of the values as float by using a decimal point and zero:
   * `f = 17 / 29.0;`
   * Paste another `NSLog()` and run the program again.
 You should see `f: 0.586207` printed to the console.

-5. Redefine `f` to equal a few more simple calculations.
+5. Reassign `f` to equal a few more simple calculations.
 Any time you use the division operator (`/`), define at least one operand as a float value.

 ```objc
 1 + 2.5